Groundhog

 A man in a naturalist group on Facebook posts a drone-recorded video of an eaglet pecking at the head of another eaglet until it dies.

-VIOLENT, one woman writes, ENOUGH!
+VIOLENT, one woman writes, THAT’S ENOUGH!

 Apologies, writes the videographer, I was under the impression this group was okay with the nature of Nature.